ish1485/app-dev/README.md

 ### Reason Why I Love this movies or series
-_I love the mix of romance, action, and heartwarming moments in a unique military setting.
+_I love the mix of romance, action, and heartwarming moments in a unique military setting

 ***Cast***: